Xilinx/xup_compute_acceleration/docs/README.md

 	This lab shows you how to use the Vitis GUI to create a new project using a simple vector addition example.
 You will run CPU emulation (`sw_emu`) to verify functional correctness of the example design.

 1. [**Introduction to Vitis Part 2**](Vitis_intro-2.md):
 	In this lab you will continue with the previous example and run hardware emulation (`hw_emu`) to verify the functionality of the generated hardware design and profile the whole application.
-You will then use *AWS F1*, *Nimbix* or *on-premise* hardware to validate the design using a pre-generated host application and FPGA binary.
+You will then use *AWS F1* or *on-premise* hardware to validate the design using a pre-generated host application and FPGA binary.

 1. [**Improving Performance**](Improving_Performance_lab.md):
 	This lab shows how bandwidth can be improved, and thus system performance, by using wider data path and transferring data in parallel using multiple memory banks.